Is the Glock Better Than the 1911? (An Unbiased Discussion)

 An operator can cycle either gun’s slide one-handed.
 However, this is not possible with any recoil spring guide rod equipped 1911, unless it has a special aftermarket rear sight.

 Factory Glocks will feed any commercial ammunition except cast lead bullets.
 Mil-spec 1911’s are only reliable with round nose, full metal jacketed bullets.
 Only 1911’s designed for hollow points are reliable with them.

 The 1911 and the Glock have different grip angles.
 Which points better is a matter for each shooter to decide.
 Gen 4 Glocks have adjustable grip panels, but they do not alter the basic grip angle.
-Glock controls are ambidextrous and manipulated with one hand; the basic 1911 is right-handed only, and small-statured users often need both hands to operate the gun.
-Lefties must either buy a purpose-built ambi 1911 or modify a standard gun.
+Glock controls are ambidextrous and manipulated with one hand.
+The basic 1911 is right-handed only, and small-statured users often need both hands to operate the gun.
+Lefties must either buy a purpose-built ambidextrous 1911, or modify a standard gun.